Burgundy. Introduction

 “Wine improves with age” – myth or reality?

-Let’s talk about the wine age and how it correlates with wine quality.
-Do we need to pay attention to the year on the label?
-In which case is a wine worth being stored, and when is better to drink it immediately as soon as practical?
-We are talking here about the ageing of wine that is already bottled and is not any more the object of any winemaking manipulation.
+Let’s talk about wine aging and how it relates to wine quality.
+Should we pay attention to the vintage year on the label?
+When is a wine worth storing, and when is it better to drink it as soon as practical?
+Here, we’re talking specifically about the aging of bottled wine, which is no longer undergoing any winemaking intervention.

 Continue reading “Wine improves with age” – myth or reality?